ruthgn/Hotel-Booking-Cancellation-Prediction/predicting-hotel-booking-cancellation.md

 ## 4. Hyperparameter Tunning and Calculating Feature Importance

-Next, we will be searching for optimum hyperparameters for several tree-based machine learning algorithms with the help of [grid search algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV).
-Hyperparameter tunning helps us create more accurate predictions.
+Next, we will be searching for optimum hyperparameters for several tree-based machine learning algorithms with the help of a [grid search algorithm](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV).
+Hyperparameter tuning helps us create more accurate predictions.
 Therefore, we will set the values for our hyperparameters before our model training process.

-Another important task for us before we train our model is to look at the [permutation feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) graph from using `Extreme Gradient Boosting` (XGBoost in short).
-A benefit of using gradient boosting is that after the boosted trees are constructed, it is relatively straightforward to retrieve importance scores for each feature: Importance score is calculated explicitly for each feature in the dataset, allowing features to be ranked and compared to each other.
+Another important task to perform prior to training our model is to look at the [permutation feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) graph after using `Extreme Gradient Boosting` (XGBoost in short).
+A benefit of using gradient boosting is that after the boosted trees are constructed, it is relatively straightforward to retrieve importance scores for each feature: Importance scores are calculated explicitly for each feature in the dataset, allowing features to be ranked and compared to each other.

 ```python